 “Institutions supervised by FINMA are only permitted to send cryptocurrencies or other tokens to external wallets belonging to their own customers whose identity has already been verified and are only allowed to receive cryptocurrencies or tokens from such customers. […] FINMA-supervised institutions are thus not permitted to receive tokens from customers of other institutions or to send tokens to such customers.”

-“According to Mr. Changchun, the currency has been in the research and development phase since 2014.
-At the meeting on Saturday, he said, “People’s Bank digital currency can now be said to be ready.”
+According to Mr. Changchun, the currency has been in the research and development phase since 2014.
+He said, “People’s Bank digital currency can now be said to be ready.”

 U.S. Secretary of State Michael Pompeo, one of Donald Trump’s closest advisors, has said that cryptocurrencies, such as bitcoin and Facebook’s upcoming cryptocurrency Libra, should be regulated in the same manner as all other electronic financial transactions.